okta/okta-developer-docs/packages/@okta/vuepress-site/code/react/okta_react/index.md

 - `/`: A default page to handle basic control of the app.
 - `/protected`: A route protected by `SecureRoute`.
-- `/login`: Redirect to the org login page.
+- `/login`: Redirect to the org sign in page.
 - `/implicit/callback`: A route to parse tokens after a redirect.

 ### `/`